Help

 The victim is under 18 (or the content was created when they were).

-NCMEC Take It Down first, then CCRI.
+Report the content at NCMEC's CyberTipline, then Take It Down to block re-uploads, then CCRI.
 UNI can support but the minors-first tools are stronger.

 The abuser is a current or former partner.